Marassana Ambalama – මාරස්සන අම්බලම

 Four large pillars with carvings carry the main weight of the roof supported by 12 wooden pillars on the outer square.
 The inner pillars are exquisitely carved.
 It is interesting to note that carvings on one of the pillars is significantly different to the other three.
 All the pillars rest on wooden beams laid around the structure.
 The beams on the inner square are much larger and wide enough to be used as a bench to sit or sleep.

-As in most wooden Ambalama buildings of this era, the beams which holds the tiles are connected without any wooden or iron nails.
-These beams are held together at the top by their own opposing force in the center which is called “Kanimadala”.
+As in most wooden Ambalama buildings of this era, the beams which hold the tiles are connected without any wooden or iron nails.
+These beams are held together at the top by their own opposing force in the centre which is called “Kanimadala”.

 Originally the roof had been made of straw and the floor of clay.
-In 1950’s a coconut tree had fallen on the ambalama and destroyed the roof.
-The roof had been rebuilt in 1960 using wood from coconut trees and tiled with clay calicut tiles (rata ulu).
+In the 1950’s a coconut tree had fallen on the ambalama and destroyed the roof.
+The roof had been rebuilt in 1960 using wood from coconut trees and tiled with clay Calicut tiles (rata ulu).

-To reach the Ambalama, travel on the Haragama road from Kandy and take Thalatuoya road towards Marassana.
+To reach the Ambalama, travel on the Haragama road from Kandy and take the Thalatuoya road towards Marassana.
 Locally this ambalama is known as the “Wela Meda Ambalama”.
-On this route you will also pass the Appallagoda Ambalama .
+On this route, you will also pass the Appallagoda Ambalama .

 The marker on the Google Map below points to an approximate location.
-Please see directions above.
+Please see the directions above.

 Also See